How Are Social Security Disability (SSDI) Benefits Calculated in NJ?

 SSDI benefits in New Jersey, like in other states, are calculated based on several factors.
 These factors can include an applicant’s work history, earnings record, and the severity of their disability.

 The Social Security Administration (SSA) will follow certain guidelines when awarding these benefits.
 Still, each case is unique.
-Our experienced Marlton, NJ disability attorneys can review your application to determine how each of the following factors may affect the amount of benefits awarded in your case:
+Our experienced Mount Laurel, NJ disability attorneys can review your application to determine how each of the following factors may affect the amount of benefits awarded in your case:

 Work Credits and Eligibility